 Jonathan Q. "Jon" Arbuckle

 Garfield's owner and the most prominent human in the strip.
-For most of the strip, he was a simple enough bachelor who cared for Garfield, but eventually grew to be portrayed as a total loser.
+For most of the strip, he was a simple enough bachelor who cared for Garfield, but eventually grew to be portrayed as a stereotypical 'cat person' and total loser jerkass.
 His personality hit a watershed in the late 2000s when he and Liz finally became the Official Couple.